Harris Dickinson

 Harris Dickinson (born 24 June 1996) is an English actor.
-He began his career with a starring role in the drama Beach Rats (2017), for which he was nominated for the Independent Spirit Award for Best Male Lead.
-He has since played John Paul Getty III in the FX drama series Trust (2018), and starred in the films Maleficent: Mistress of Evil (2019), The King's Man (2021), Triangle of Sadness, and Where the Crawdads Sing (both 2022).
+He began his acting career in British television and had his first starring role in the drama film Beach Rats (2017), for which he was nominated for the Independent Spirit Award for Best Male Lead.
+He played John Paul Getty III in the FX drama series Trust (2018).

+Dickinson has since starred in the films Maleficent: Mistress of Evil (2019), The King's Man (2021), Triangle of Sadness (2022), Where the Crawdads Sing (2022), The Iron Claw (2023), and Babygirl (2024), along with the miniseries A Murder at the End of the World (2023).
+He has received nominations for two BAFTA Awards.
+In 2025, Dickinson made his feature film directorial debut with Urchin, which premiered at the 2025 Cannes Film Festival and won him the FIPRESCI Prize.

 Early life

-Dickinson was born 24 June 1996 in Leytonstone, East London, and grew up in Highams Park.
-At seventeen, he dropped out of school, where he was trying to study film and theatre.
+Dickinson was born 24 June 1996 in Whipps Cross University Hospital, East London, and grew up in Highams Park.
+At 17, he dropped out of school, where he was studying film and theatre.
 Dickinson almost opted for a career in the Royal Marines, before being persuaded to return to the theatre by his coach at RAW Academy in London.

-Acting career
+Career

+2010s

 In 2016, Dickinson was cast as Frankie, a young man struggling with his sexuality, in Eliza Hittman's film Beach Rats.
-The Times critic Ed Potton highlighted Dickinson as having "perfected a south Brooklyn accent" as Frankie.
+The Times critic Ed Potton highlighted Dickinson for having "perfected a south Brooklyn accent" as Frankie.
 For his performance, Dickinson was nominated for the Independent Spirit Award for Best Male Lead and the Gotham Independent Film Award for Breakthrough Actor.

 In 2018, Dickinson starred in the FX drama television series Trust as John Paul Getty III.
 In 2019, he voiced the character Gurjin in the Netflix series The Dark Crystal: Age of Resistance.
 He also starred in The Darkest Minds.